weiglemc/weiglemc.github.io/README.md

 I execute these locally on a checked out copy of the repo using PHP in a terminal.

-Update: Since PHP is no longer installed on my Mac and can't be run from the command-line on the CS systems, I set up a [webpage](https://www.cs.odu.edu/~mweigle/bib2md/bib2md.php) that will run the PHP code and generate the files.
+Update: Since PHP is no longer installed on my Mac and can't be run from the command-line on the CS systems, we have to use the CS webserver to run the PHP code and generate the files.
 Here's the new process:
 * login to CS linux system
 * `cd ~/src/weiglemc.github.io`
 * `git pull`